This Way In To Music program: About Us

 Alex Smith’s music interaction program was launched with the assistance of Ric Davidson (Operations & Media Production) and Connie May MHST (Producer/Director, Community Collaborations and Project Lead).

-The first Episodes/Music Interaction Sessions of our Year 1 Series of This Way In To Music are targeted for digital streaming delivery in late 2018.
+The first Episodes/Music Interaction Sessions of our Year 1 Series of This Way In To Music are targeted for digital streaming delivery by mid-2019.

 What is Disability – and why do we prefer the term Diffability?